ourhalcyondays/personalsite/content/authors/admin/_index.md

 title: Jessica Qiu
 ---

 I'm a third year student studying Psychology, Neuroscience & Behaviour at McMaster University.
-I am passionate about making stuff and learning new things.
+I am passionate about making stuff and learning new skills.
 Currently, I'm focused on further improving my research skills—I am especially drawn to research that has implications for improving people's lives and the earth we share.

 When I'm not busy hustling as a student, you can find me tinkering away on R, Blender, and Photoshop CC.
 Did I mention I like making stuff?

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.